Buttermilk Wheat Bread

-Buttermilk Wheat Bread is a delightful, scrumptious bread recipe from my Black and Decker Bread Maker recipe book.
+Buttermilk Wheat Bread is a delightful and scrumptious bread recipe.
+It came from my Black and Decker Bread Maker recipe book.
 This is the book they give you when the bread maker is purchased.
 It’s a delicious and satisfying bread recipe that’s super easy to make since you use the bread maker.
-Spread a little butter on it and enjoy it with a tall glass of milk, a bowl of hot stew or chowder, or serve alongside any main course.
+Spread a little butter on it and enjoy it with a tall glass of milk, a bowl of hot soup or chowder, or serve alongside any main course.

 I don’t usually have buttermilk on hand so I make my own by measuring the milk into a glass measuring cup and adding 2-3 tbsp. white vinegar.
-As it sits on the counter for 5 minutes or so, it curdles and sours becoming useable for this or any other recipe calling for buttermilk.
+As it sits on the counter for 5 minutes or so, it curdles and sours becoming useable for any recipe using buttermilk.
 This bread has wonderful flavors.
-I’ve even tried it with honey and molasses and it is richer still.
-It’s a great dinner bread but I also like it for toast with jam spread across it.
+I usually make it with honey and molasses which adds a richer, deeper flavor.
+It’s certainly great to serve as a dinner bread.
+I also like it for toast with jam spread across it for breakfast.

 I have fiddled with the recipe a lot and provide two options for you here.
 I have made it both ways.
-One uses all whole wheat with honey and molasses and the other follows the original recipe pretty closely.
-I do recommend that if you’re not allergic to gluten that you add up to 4 teaspoons vital wheat gluten to the bread when adding the yeast so that it raises better.
+One uses all whole wheat with honey and molasses, and the other follows the original recipe pretty closely.
+I do recommend that you add 4 teaspoons vital wheat gluten to the bread when adding the yeast so that it raises better.
 Otherwise, it’s a very dense, compact loaf and not as light and fluffy as it can be.
-If you use the original recipe you will need 2 teaspoons of vital wheat gluten and if you use all wheat flour you will need 4 teaspoons of vital wheat gluten.
+I have used all whole wheat flour and half whole wheat and half bread flour.
+It comes out about the same each way.

 This recipe is for a 2-lb. bread maker.
-If you’re looking for a delicious and easy bread recipe for family dinners or company, then consider this tasty bread the next time you are planning your menus.
+This is a savory, delectable and easy bread recipe for family dinners or company.
+I recommend this tasty homemade bread the next time you’re planning your menus.

 Here’s a close up so you can see the whole wheat grains in Buttermilk Wheat Bread.
 I make this bread using all wheat flour and adding honey and molasses (see recipe below).
 But you have to add 4 teaspoons vital wheat gluten with the yeast in order for the bread to raise decently when it is composed of that much whole wheat flour.